paritytech/parity-bridge/deployment_guide.md

 [build and install the bridge](https://github.com/paritytech/parity-bridge/#build)

 install parity.
-we tested it with [parity 1.8.10](https://github.com/paritytech/parity/releases/tag/v1.8.10) though it should work with the latest stable release.
+we tested it with [parity 1.8.10](https://github.com/paritytech/parity/releases/tag/v1.8.10) with Byzantium fork enabled, though it should work with the latest stable release.

-start a parity node that connects to `home` chain, has `authority_address` unlocked and ipc enabled at `home.ipc`.
+start a parity node that connects to `main` chain, has `authority_address` unlocked and http enabled at `main.http`.
 TODO add instructions. please refer to the parity documentation for now.

-start a parity node that connects to `foreign` chain, has `authority_address` unlocked and ipc enabled at `foreign.ipc`.
+start a parity node that connects to `side` chain, has `authority_address` unlocked and http enabled at `side.http`.
 TODO add instructions. please refer to the parity documentation for now.

 ### configure the bridge